Social Distancing and the Internet: What Can Network Performance Measurements Tell Us?: Average Speed

 \subsection{Average Upload Speed}

 Similarly, we calculate the average upload speed ratio from January to March 2020.
 Let $S_{\text{U}}$ be the upload speed, we can calculate the average upload speed as follows:

-Figure \ref{fig:uploadspeed2020} shows the result.
-Approximately 70\% of users saw their average upload speed decreasing from January to March 2020.
-As people transitioned most of their activities online, e.g., work from home, remote learning, and video conferences, an increase in uploaded data volumes was expected (as Figure \ref{fig:uploadspeed2020} shows) and, consequently, a decrease in the average upload speed.
-Similarly to the situation observed with the download speed, while 70\% of consumers experienced a decrease in their upload speed, this decrease was also modest, mostly less of 5\%.
+\cref{fig:uploadspeed2020} shows the result.
+Approximately 70\% of test units saw their average upload speed decreasing from January to March 2020.
+As people transitioned most of their activities online, e.g., work from home, remote learning, and video conferences, an increase in uploaded data volumes was expected (as \cref{fig:uploadspeed2020} shows) and, consequently, a decrease in the average upload speed.
+Similarly to the situation observed with the download speed, while 70\% of test units experienced a decrease in their upload speed, this decrease was also modest, mostly less of 5\%.

+One potential limitation of the analysis is that test units may get upgraded to higher \gls{ISP} service tiers in the middle of the analyzed time period.
+In that case, the performance of the broadband connection increases and, consequently, download and upload volumes may also increase.